-Employers' Trustees are selected by Employers and, to ensure that the OTP requirement is met, the Trustees stipulate that Employers should follow certain ground rules when selecting candidates.
-Under the ground rules, Employers must determine the constituency from which Trustees will be selected and the process used to make the selection, which must involve a panel of at least three individuals; notice as to these matters must be given to people in the constituency and to the Employer's active members (the "interested parties"); the selection must take account of candidates' fitness and propriety to act as Trustees; the Chairman of Trustees must be consulted as to the proposed appointment; notice as to the final decision must be given to the interested parties; and the Employer must confirm to the Trustees that the ground rules have been followed.
+Employers' Trustees are selected by employers and, to ensure that the OTP requirement is met, the Trustees stipulate that employers should follow certain ground rules when selecting candidates.
+Under the ground rules, employers must determine the constituency from which Trustees will be selected and the process used to make the selection, which must involve a panel of at least three individuals; notice as to these matters must be given to people in the constituency and to the employer's active members (the "interested parties"); the selection must take account of candidates' fitness and propriety to act as Trustees; the Chairman of Trustees must be consulted as to the proposed appointment; notice as to the final decision must be given to the interested parties; and the employer must confirm to the Trustees that the ground rules have been followed.

-As regards non-affiliated Trustees appointed or re-appointed during the scheme year, the OTP requirement was met as follows.
-Terry Lazenby, Employer's Trustee for ECITB: ECITB followed the ground rules in making its selection; Darren Thow, Employer's Trustee for OPITO: OPITO followed the ground rules in making its selection; Newell McGuiness, Employer's Trustee for SECTT: SECTT followed the ground rules in making its selection; John Dearden, Employer's Trustee for CAPITB: CAPITB followed the ground rules in making its selection.
+As regards non-affiliated Trustees appointed or reappointed during the scheme year, the OTP requirement was met as follows.
+David Birtwistle, Employer's Trustee for SEMTA: SEMTA followed the ground rules in making its selection; Martin McManus, Members' Trustee for Cogent SSC: nomination and selection process was by Cogent members, consistent with the member-nominated trustee legislation; Andrew McLachrie, Members' Trustee for SEMTA: nomination and selection was by SEMTA members, consistent with the member-nominated trustee legislation; Peter Rogerson, Employer's Trustee for CITB: CITB followed the ground rules in making its selection.

-6 MEMBERSHIP ENGAGEMENT
+6. MEMBERSHIP ENGAGEMENT

-During the scheme year, the Trustees have encouraged members of the Funds to make their views known by operating a website for the Funds which includes a "feedback" button and contact details; by publishing an annual newsletter which is issued to all members who request it (currently 731 members) and which is available on the Funds' website where all members can view it; by liaising with the Pensioners' Association and informally through the Members' Trustees.
-DC section members also have access to L&G's website where comprehensive documentation and guidance on the Funds' DC section is available and which also facilitates direct communication with the L&G administration team.
-Furthermore, all members with DC and AVC benefits were sent an updated newsletter following the triennial DC investment strategy review in 2018 explaining the changes to the DC and AVC funds made as a result of the review and were invited to send comments and questions to the Funds Office about the changes.
+During the scheme year, the Trustees have encouraged members of the Funds to make their views known by operating a website for the Funds which includes a "feedback" button and contact details; by publishing an annual newsletter which is issued to all members who request it (currently 574 members) and which is available on the Funds' website where all members can view it; by liaising with the Pensioners' Association and informally through the Members' Trustees, who frequently discuss pensions matters with workplace colleagues and provide feedback to the Trustee board.
+DC Section members also have access to L&G's website where comprehensive documentation and guidance on the Funds' DC section is available and which also facilitates direct communication with the L&G administration team.
+Furthermore, all members with investments in the GARS Fund were sent a communication in March 2020 to explain the disinvestment of the GARS Fund and were invited to send comments and questions to the Funds Office about the changes.